ordbase/generative-orc-721/FAQ.md

 in the stacking order (left-to-right) into a new image (using the dim size from deploy text eg. 24x24, 32x32 etc).
 That's it.

-Use any programming or scriptiong language of your choice.
+Use any programming or scripting language of your choice.
 Or use the ready-made ordgen library (or tooling).

 For ready-made preview scripts, see [/preview »](preview).